SunshineEleda/Cumming-and-Goings/README.md

 # Cummings and Goings

-Card stack app created for a tnl hackathon
+Card stack app created for a tnl

+## Getting started

+`yarn start` to run the project